 Here are six ways I’ve discovered to refresh the mind—six ideas to offer mental or intellectual refreshment.
 Some of them would work better for someone who needs the refreshment of a little intellectual stimulation, while others would work better for someone whose mind is on overload and needs to find some intellectual rest.

 - Recreation.
 This article from the National Park and Recreation website talks about how recreation can offer mental restoration.
-I’m partial to combining recreation with being outdoors, which makes me a perfect blogger to promote the National Park and Recreation website, as I just did.
+I’m partial to combining recreation with being outdoors.
 Try hiking, if you’re physically capable.
 Go biking or canoeing.
 Take the kids to the park and walk a trail.
 Toss pebbles in the stream.
 Compare tree bark and identify a leaf or two.
-Yes, I’m a nature lover.

 - Physical exercise.
-Hey, this is a good segue from #2.
 Lots of articles in everything from Prevention magazine to Modern Maturity explain how physical exercise benefits not only our bodies, but also our minds.
 This one offers a nice overview.
 I know that when I go jogging, my mind clears.
 When a few days pass with no aerobic exercise, I get a little fuzzy.
-Sometimes the fuzz thickens to a fog.
-Or would a fog thicken to fuzz?
-See?
-I can’t even think.
-Anyway, they say that physical exertion seems to stimulate and refresh my mind in addition to all its other benefits.
-Cool.
-As you may have read in an old essay of mine, my mom-mind can use all the help it can get.
+Physical exertion seems to stimulate and refresh my mind in addition to all its other benefits.

 - Mental exercise.
 With increased interest in health and wellness for an aging population, research into slowing dementia and Alzheimer’s has resulted in tons of tips for mental stimulation.
 This article in The Washington Post reviews websites with games purporting increased mental stimulation.
 (This other article from The Washington Post talks about both physical and mental exercise.)
 Happy Neuron seems to have consolidated some interesting games.
 Look around.
 You’re sure to find some fascinating activities–even the search itself might count for a bit of mental exercise.